pikepdf/pikepdf/docs/tutorial.rst

 pikepdf integrates with IPython and Jupyter's rich object APIs so that you can view PDFs, PDF pages, or images within PDF in a IPython window or Jupyter notebook.
-This makes it to test visual changes.
+This makes easier it to test visual changes.

 .. ipython::
     :verbatim: